naoshibaikyu/superbuddn/epilogues/incorrect5.md

 %

 %Everyone has just arrived in a new city.
-%%Kranion looks around at the wanted posters to see if he's on any of them.
+%Kranion looks around at the wanted posters to see if he's on any of them.

 Naoshi: Kranion, are you a criminal?